 sudo apt update

-Check which source APT will use:
+Check which source APT will use after the PPA is removed:

 apt-cache policy inkscape